apache/nano/README.md

       nano.request(opts,callback*)

-e.g. in `nano` there is no way for you to get a document in a specific revision. an advanced users would do:
+e.g. in `nano` there is no way for you to get a document in a specific revision. an advanced user would do:

       nano.request( { db: "alice"
                     , doc: "rabbit"